graciadong/website/content/courses/stat231/_index.md

     weight: 1
 ---

 This site is for Chi-Kuang's personal use for University of Waterloo's **Statistics 231** course, Spring 2019.
-I will put some stuff I taught during the tutorial.
+I will put some stuff I taught during the tutorial here.

 ***Note***: I'll try my best not to, but I might make some mistakes, so use at your own risk!!!